lkodinsson/MARS/Basic/PHB.md

 # Creating a Character

 The process of creating a character is a series of small steps.
-A character is made up of a few aspects: *race*, *background*, *archetype*, and *trait*.
+A character is made up of a few aspects: *ancestry*, *background*, *archetype*, and *trait*.
 As a reminder, whenever you assign any stat or skill a roll value, it does not mean to roll those dice and assign it the resulting value.
 It means that you assign it the roll value itself.
 This represents what you roll when you use that stat or skill.

-### Race
+### Ancestry

 It is not guaranteed that a genre or setting has a multitude of racial options, but Humans are usually an available option.
-The race you pick will provide bonuses to your primary stats, a racial ability, and determine your size and movement speed.
+The ancestry you pick will provide bonuses to your primary stats, a racial ability, and determine your size and movement speed.

-Click [here](/Fantasy/Races.md) for a list of fantasy races.
+Click [here](/Fantasy/Ancestries.md) for a list of fantasy ancestries.

 ### Background